-Portfolio Managers: David Berns, Chief Investment Officer of the Adviser, and Anupam Ghose, Portfolio Manager of the Sub-Adviser, each serve as a portfolio manager of the Fund.
-Messrs.
-Berns and Ghose have each served as portfolio managers of the Fund since February 2024.
-Messrs.
-Berns and Ghose are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: David Berns, Chief Investment Officer of the Adviser; Chris Getter, Emerging Markets Strategist of the Adviser; and Anupam Ghose, Portfolio Manager of the Sub-Adviser serve as portfolio managers of the Fund.
+Dr. Berns and Ghose have each served as portfolio managers of the Fund since it commenced operations in February 2024.
+Mr. Getter has served as portfolio managers of the Fund since November 2024.
+Dr. Berns, Mr. Ghose, and Mr. Getter are jointly and primarily responsible for the management of the Fund.